About the Adolescent Brain

-Research has shown that brain development continues into the twenties—a time that encompasses many important developmental and social changes in a young person’s life.
-Yet there remain important questions about the factors that influence brain development and their impact on physical, cognitive, emotional, and academic trajectories.
+Research has shown that brain development continues into a person's 20s—a time that encompasses many important developmental and social changes in a young person’s life.
+Yet important questions remain about the factors that influence brain development and their impact on physical, cognitive, emotional, and academic trajectories.

 Clinical trials are research studies in human volunteers conducted to answer specific health questions.
 Learn about the NIH-sponsored clinical trials available to you.